Jerem2360/Cross-Platform-Assembly-Like-Language/README.md

 ## Basic functioning

-This compiler takes as an input source files of the CPlAL language, and outputs assembly source files, which the developer can then assemble and link with the tools they want.
+This compiler takes as an input source files of the CroPALL language, and outputs assembly source files, which the developer can then assemble and link with the tools they want.

 So far, the only supported assembler is NASM.
 The only supported architecture is x86-64.
 The only supported environment is